 Monitoring, viewing, and blocking SSH sessions

-By default, Syteca monitors user activity on all endpoints with the Syteca software agent installed.
-Whether users initiate Linux sessions remotely via SSH/telnet or start them locally, Syteca records all user actions performed on the monitored workstation.
+By default, Syteca monitors user activity on all endpoints that have had the Syteca software agent installed.
+Whether a user initiates a Linux session remotely via SSH/telnet or logs in locally, Syteca records all user actions performed on the monitored workstation.
+This makes it straightforward to record SSH sessions on Linux endpoints without native Linux tools or complex configuration.

-All sessions in Syteca are displayed on the Monitoring Results page.
+All sessions in Syteca are displayed on the Activity Monitoring page, in the Endpoint Sessions tab.
 Let’s suppose that a user starts an SSH session.
 Here’s how to check user activity logs in Linux:

 First, filter the sessions by the operating system.
-Click the More Criteria button and select Operation System in the drop-down list.
+Click the More Criteria button and select Operating System in the drop-down list.

-Then, click the Operation System button that appears on the left and select the Linux OS.
+Then click the Operating System button on the left and select your Linux OS.

-You can then search for a session by an executed command.
+You can then search for a session by specific commands.
 For example, let’s find Linux sessions in which some files were deleted.

 Once you’ve found the session you need, double-click it to open it.

-You can configure the video player to display only executed commands and search for a command in a Linux command output in a specific session or the entire database.
+You can configure the video player to display only executed commands and search for a command in a specific session or the entire database.
 To do this, choose your settings in the dropdown menu by clicking the Search button.

 Configuring alerts on suspicious user activity

-When dealing with a critical endpoint, you can configure real-time alerts to get instantly notified whenever suspicious user activity occurs.
-To set this up, open the Alert Management page.
+For critical endpoints, you can configure the alerting system to get instant notifications whenever suspicious user activity occurs.
+To set this up, open the Alerts page.

-As an example, we’ll set up an alert for detecting a user getting root privileges on Linux.
-This alert is one of the pre-defined alerts available in Syteca.
+As an example, we’ll set up an alert for detecting a user attempting to obtain root privileges on Linux.
+This is one of the pre-defined alerts available in Syteca.

 You can search for an alert by inputting its name in the search box.
 Once you find an alert, click on the Edit icon to configure it.

-The alert rules are already predefined, so you only need to assign the Client and specify the additional actions that will be performed if the alert is triggered.
+The alert rules are already predefined, so you only need to assign the endpoint and specify the additional actions that will be performed if the alert is triggered.

-In the Assigned Clients section, click Add and then select the endpoints you want to enable this alert for.
+In the Assigned Endpoints section, click Add and then select the endpoints for which you want to enable the alert.

 In the Actions section, specify who will be notified via email if the alert is triggered.

-You can also decide which response action Syteca will automatically take upon triggering an alert.
+You can also decide which response action Syteca will automatically take when an alert is triggered.
 Possible response actions include:

 - Display a warning message to a user